Schizoaffective disorder

 Schizoaffective disorder is a mental disorder characterized by symptoms of both schizophrenia (psychosis) and a mood disorder, either bipolar disorder or depression.
 The main diagnostic criterion is the presence of psychotic symptoms for at least two weeks without prominent mood symptoms.
 Common symptoms include hallucinations, delusions, disorganized speech and thinking, as well as mood episodes.
 Schizoaffective disorder can often be misdiagnosed when the correct diagnosis may be psychotic depression, bipolar I disorder, schizophreniform disorder, or schizophrenia.
 This is a problem as treatment and prognosis differ greatly for most of these diagnoses.
-Many people with schizoaffective disorder have other mental disorders including anxiety disorders.
+Many people with schizoaffective disorder have other mental disorders, including anxiety disorders.

 There are three forms of schizoaffective disorder: bipolar or manic type (marked by symptoms of schizophrenia and mania), depressive type (marked by symptoms of schizophrenia and depression), and mixed type (marked by symptoms of schizophrenia, depression, and mania).
-Auditory hallucinations are most common.
+Auditory hallucinations are the most common type.
 The onset of symptoms usually begins in adolescence or young adulthood.

-Genetics (researched in the field of genomics); problems with neural circuits; chronic early, and chronic or short-term current environmental stress appear to be important causal factors.
-No single isolated organic cause has been found, but extensive evidence exists for abnormalities in the metabolism of tetrahydrobiopterin (BH4), dopamine, and glutamic acid in people with schizophrenia, psychotic mood disorders, and schizoaffective disorder.
+Genetics (researched in the field of genomics); problems with neural circuits; chronic early and chronic or short-term current environmental stress appear to be important causal factors.
+No single organic cause has been isolated, but extensive evidence exists for abnormalities in the metabolism of tetrahydrobiopterin (BH4), dopamine, and glutamic acid in people with schizophrenia, psychotic mood disorders, and schizoaffective disorder.

-While a diagnosis of schizoaffective disorder is rare, 0.3% in the general population, it is considered a common diagnosis among psychiatric disorders.
+While a diagnosis of schizoaffective disorder is rare (0.3% in the general population), it is considered a common diagnosis among psychiatric disorders.
 Diagnosis of schizoaffective disorder is based on DSM-5 criteria, which consist principally of the presence of symptoms of schizophrenia, mania, and depression, and the temporal relationships between them.

 The main current treatment is antipsychotic medication combined with either mood stabilizers or antidepressants (or both).
 There is growing concern by some researchers that antidepressants may increase psychosis, mania, and long-term mood episode cycling in the disorder.
-When there is risk to self or others, usually early in treatment, hospitalization may be necessary.
+When there is risk to self or others, usually early in treatment, psychiatric hospitalization may be necessary.
 Psychiatric rehabilitation, psychotherapy, and vocational rehabilitation are very important for recovery of higher psychosocial function.
-As a group, people diagnosed with schizoaffective disorder using DSM-IV and ICD-10 criteria (which have since been updated) have a better outcome, but have variable individual psychosocial functional outcomes compared to people with mood disorders, from worse to the same.
-Outcomes for people with DSM-5 diagnosed schizoaffective disorder depend on data from prospective cohort studies, which have not been completed yet.
-The DSM-5 diagnosis was updated because DSM-IV criteria resulted in overuse of the diagnosis; that is, DSM-IV criteria led to many patients being misdiagnosed with the disorder.
-DSM-IV prevalence estimates were less than one percent of the population, in the range of 0.5–0.8 percent; newer DSM-5 prevalence estimates are not yet available.
+As a group, people diagnosed with schizoaffective disorder using DSM-IV and ICD-10 criteria (now ICD-11) have a better prognosis, but they have variable individual psychosocial functional outcomes compared to people with mood disorders (from worse to the same).
+Outcomes for people with DSM-5-diagnosed schizoaffective disorder depend on data from prospective cohort studies, which have not been completed.
+The DSM-5 updated the diagnostic criteria from the DSM-IV because the latter led to overdiagnosis.
+(That is, DSM-IV criteria led to many patients being misdiagnosed with the disorder.)
+DSM-IV prevalence estimates were less than one percent of the population (in the range of 0.5–0.8%); newer DSM-5 prevalence estimates are not yet available.